Find Journal Articles, News, Conference Papers, and More

 See this guide's page about Literature Reviews.

-Who else is doing this kind of work?
+Who has cited this article, and therefore may be doing this kind of work?

 You can find out by doing regular searches.
 But if you have found a great article that is about your topic, you can also see who cited THAT article.